 There are four marking periods per school year.
-Each marking period grade receives equal weight in computing the final average for the course.
-Students' grades shall be determined on the basis of tests, classroom participation, quizzes, homework and special teacher assignments.
-Students receiving an incomplete grade must make up the missed work as per BOE Policy # 6154.
+Each marking period grade received equal weight in computing the final average for the course.
+Students shall be informed at the outset of any course of study of the behaviors and achievements that are expected of them and shall be kept informed of their progress during the course of study.
+Students receiving an incomplete grade must make up the missed work as per BOE Policy #2330.